brendanoct/nyc-house-prices/README.md

-This is more ideal than one train/test split because it allows our model to train on multiple train/test splits, giving us a better indication of how well our model performs on unseen data, giving us confidence to compare this to other models and ensures that it is not influenced by outliers or chance.
+This is more ideal than one train/test split because it allows our model to train on multiple train/test splits, giving us a better indication of how well our model performs on unseen data, as well as a better estimate of our out-of-sample accuracy.

 # Model